-Many departments already have such mechanisms in place and there are examples of what is being done here.
+Many departments already have such mechanisms in place and there are examples in the document 'Follow-on mechanisms for reflective practice'.
 If they are not already doing this, departments should establish such mechanisms as appropriate to their context.
-If you would like further details or to be put in touch with the relevant departments, please contact firstname.lastname@example.org.
+If you would like further details or to be put in touch with the relevant departments, please contact Justin Hutchence.

 The MPLS Division provides a session 'Teaching: Reviewing First Steps and Developing the Next' which also provides the opportunity for reflection and discussion on first teaching experiences.

 All departments are encouraged to make sure there are resources and information available for PLTO participants to access after the session, to support them in their teaching.
-Many departments already have these in place, and this document outlines examples.
+Many departments already have these in place, and 'Supporting documents and information' outlines examples.

 The resources can be available in a variety of media, such as written guides, webpages and videos.

 The Centre for Teaching and Learning (CTL) support students and staff who teach.
 There is a wide range of information, resources and online courses available on their website.